pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 9. Install client key on an Android phone using Brave

-features will only be accessible from the Signal K server host.
-In the circumstance that you have a UI and web-browser on the same device as your Signal server then you can check that things are working by opening the plugin's Webapp, clicking the 'Subscribe' button and allowing notifications from 'localhost' in the ensuing, browser-generated, dialogue.
-Once subscribed, if you then click the 'Test' button you should receive a push notification confirming that the plugin is able to communicate with a trusted peer.
-Repeating this procedure from a device other than the Signal K server will fail because the Signal K server and client are unable to authenticate one-another using SSL.

-mileage depends a good deal on getting a pop-up notification on an arbitrary device when an alarm notification is raised in Signal K is a non-trivial problem.
-Push notification protocols require SSL and in the real world the convenient use of SSL relies on devices having 'real' IP addresses and access to fully-connected DNS and security certification services.

-Devices on a private LAN, even one with a reliable Internet connection, tend to have 'local' IP addresses and so cannot use public DNS and SSL certification services.
-We have to do some work:

-At this point the plugin is able to manage subscriptions to the push notification service and can raise push notification when alarm conditions arise.
 Without SSL this feature is only accessible from the Signal K server host, but in the circumstance that you have a UI and web-browser on the same device as your Signal server then you can check that things